He was the mastermind of a college cheating scandal. Then he wore wire to expose it.

 “Yes,” Singer replied.

-Singer, who lives in Sacramento and Newport Beach, California, was arrested after the FBI investigation that was dubbed Operation Varsity Blues exposed a network of well-heeled parents who allegedly paid Singer millions to boost their kids’ chances of getting into elite colleges like Yale, Georgetown and Stanford.
+Singer, who lives in Sacramento and Newport Beach, California, was arrested after the FBI investigation that was dubbed Operation Varsity Blues exposed a network of well-heeled parents who allegedly paid Singer millions to boost their kids’ chances of getting into elite colleges such as Yale University, Georgetown University and Stanford University.

 Actresses, CEOs among 50 charged in college exam cheating scamMarch 12, 201902:00